NosVladimir/KineticArchetypes/README.md

 ### [Nihilicist](https://www.d20pfsrd.com/alternative-rule-systems/occult-adventures/occult-classes/kineticist/archetypes/legendary-games-kineticist-archetypes/nihilicist/)
 Null element - empty blast and zero blast, dealing direct non-lethal damage.
 Can convert into lethal damage with a standard action, plus some conditions to the target.

+# Acknowledgements
+- BPCore and TTT-Core for modding resources
+- CharacterOptionsPlus and DarkCodex for modding examples
+- All people who have helped in the discord channel